 Viego Global – Your trusted sourcing partner in Vietnam

-At Viego, we know it’s more than just finding the right factory since every step of the supply chain requires proper implementation in order to ensure clients are shipped the quality products they require.
-We always try our best to determine the best suppliers based on your personal needs as a company.
-During the process of researching potential suppliers, contacting and visiting the factories, we inspect every single thing from license, capacity, and past orders as well as the equipment and the workers’ competence.
-This is why we are making sure that you find the best supplier possible at the best competitive price.
+At Viego Global, we know it’s more than just finding the right Vietnam supplier since every step of the supply chain requires proper implementation in order to ensure Vietnam quality commodities are well delivered to clients.
+We always try our best to determine the best suppliers based on customers’ needs.
+During research on potential suppliers, discussion and factory visits, we inspect every single thing from business license, capacity, to past orders as well as the equipment and the workers’ competence.
+This is why Viego Global makes sure that you can reach the best Vietnam suppliers at the most competitive price.

-Apart from Tapioca/Cassava Products, we also provide insights on other Agricultural products from Vietnam.
-Jump to: Vietnam’s Coffee Market, Vietnam’s Pepper Market, Vietnam’s Cashew Market , Vietnam’s Rice Market and also check many other tips for sourcing from Vietnam.
+Apart from Vietnam Tapioca/Cassava Starch, we also provide insights on other Agricultural products from Vietnam.
+Jump to: Vietnam’s Coffee Market, Vietnam’s Pepper Market, Vietnam’s Cashew Market , Vietnam’s Rice Market and also check many other tips for sourcing from Vietnam